Future-House/BixBench/README.md

 2. Preprocess each capsule in the dataset
 3. Generate and store trajectories including the final agent answer and Jupyter notebook in the directory specified in `config.yaml`

+Trajectories are saved in the `bixbench_results/` directory as json files.

 ### Customization